Ward Family Summer Student Research Program

-The Ward Summer Student Research Program is a highly prestigious student experience offered by the Bloorview Research Institute (BRI) that gives undergraduate students the opportunity to experience a unique interdisciplinary mentorship within the field of childhood disability research.
+The Ward Family Summer Student Research Program is a highly prestigious student experience offered by the Bloorview Research Institute (BRI) giving undergraduate students an opportunity to experience a unique interdisciplinary mentorship within the field of childhood disability and developmental differences research.

-Successful incumbents will work with a BRI Scientist and their team on a research project, participate in lunch and learns and other activities to enhance both their training and research experience.
-The program will culminate with an opportunity for students to showcase their work at the annual Ward Student Research Day, which will be held this year on Tuesday, July 19th, 2022.
+Successful incumbents will work with a BRI scientist and their team on a research project, participate in lunch and learns and other activities to enhance both their training and research experience.
+The program will culminate with an opportunity for students to showcase their work at the annual Ward Research Day, which will be held this year on July 23, 2024.

 The program is generously supported by the Ward Family Foundation.